Dr Wong Siong Sung

 MRCP (UK), MRCPS (Glasgow), DCBCCT (USA), DCBNC (USA)

-He obtained the Membership of the Royal Colleges of Physicians of United Kingdom, MRCP (UK) and Membership of the Royal College of Physicians and Surgeons of Glasgow, MRCPS (Glasgow) in year 2007.
+He was awarded the Membership of the Royal Colleges of Physicians of United Kingdom, MRCP (UK) and Membership of the Royal College of Physicians and Surgeons of Glasgow, MRCPS (Glasgow).
 He completed Advanced Specialist Training in Cardiology at National Heart Centre Singapore (NHCS).
 Subsequently he was appointed as Consultant Cardiologist at National University Hospital (NUH) Singapore.

-In view of his professional experience, contribution and dedication in the field of Cardiology, he was elected as Fellow of the Royal College of Physicians of Edinburgh-FRCP (Edin), Fellow of the American Society of Nuclear Cardiology- FASNC and Fellow of the Academy of Medicine of Singapore-FAMS (Cardiology).
+In view of his professional experience, contribution and dedication in the field of Cardiology, he was elected as Fellow of the American Heart Association- FAHA, Fellow of the Royal College of Physicians of Edinburgh-FRCP (Edinburgh), Fellow of the American Society of Nuclear Cardiology- FASNC and Fellow of the Academy of Medicine of Singapore-FAMS (Cardiology).

 Dr Wong is proficient in communicating in Bahasa Indonesia, Mandarin, English and Malay.